 - 1. Standard protective measures for manatees shall be required. - 2.
 The District's migratory bird protection policy shall be implemented. - 3.
 The work shall be performed in compliance with State water quality standards. - 4.
-Air emissions such as vehicular exhaust and dust shall be controlled.

-5. The contracting officer would notify the contractor in writing of any observed noncompliance with Federal, State, or local laws or regulations, permits and other elements of the contractor's Environmental Protection Plan.
+Air emissions such as vehicular exhaust and dust shall be controlled. - 5.
+The contracting officer would notify the contractor in writing of any observed noncompliance with Federal, State, or local laws or regulations, permits and other elements of the contractor's Environmental Protection Plan.
 The contractor would, after receipt of such notice, inform the contracting officer of proposed corrective action and take such action as may be approved.
 If the contractor fails to comply promptly, the contracting officer would issue an order stopping all or part of the work until satisfactory corrective action has been taken.
-No time extensions would be granted or costs or damages allowed to the contractor for any such suspension.

-6. The contractor would train his personnel in all phases of environmental protection.
+No time extensions would be granted or costs or damages allowed to the contractor for any such suspension. - 6.
+The contractor would train his personnel in all phases of environmental protection.
 The training would include methods of detecting and avoiding pollution, familiarization with pollution standards, both statutory and contractual, and installation and care of facilities to insure adequate and continuous environmental pollution control.
-Quality control and supervisory personnel would be thoroughly trained in the proper use of monitoring devices and abatement equipment, and would be thoroughly knowledgeable of Federal, State, and local laws, regulations, and permits as listed in the Environmental Protection Plan submitted by the contractor.

-7. The environmental resources within the project boundaries and those affected outside the limits of permanent work under this contract would be protected during the entire period of this contract.
-The contractor would confine his activities to areas defined by the drawings and specifications.

-8. As stated in the standard contract specifications, the disposal of hazardous or solid wastes would be in compliance with Federal, State, and local laws.
+Quality control and supervisory personnel would be thoroughly trained in the proper use of monitoring devices and abatement equipment, and would be thoroughly knowledgeable of Federal, State, and local laws, regulations, and permits as listed in the Environmental Protection Plan submitted by the contractor. - 7.
+The environmental resources within the project boundaries and those affected outside the limits of permanent work under this contract would be protected during the entire period of this contract.
+The contractor would confine his activities to areas defined by the drawings and specifications. - 8.
+As stated in the standard contract specifications, the placement of hazardous or solid wastes would be in compliance with Federal, State, and local laws.
 A spill prevention plan would also be required.

-4.24 COMPLIANCE WITH ENVIRONMENTAL REQUIREMENTS
+4.25 COMPLIANCE WITH ENVIRONMENTAL REQUIREMENTS

-4.24.1 National Environmental Policy Act of 1969
+4.25.1 National Environmental Policy Act of 1969

-Environmental information on the project has been compiled and this Draft Environmental Assessment (EA) has been prepared.
-The EA and proposed FONSI will be circulated for review by public notice.
-All correspondence is included as Appendix A. The project is in compliance with the National Environmental Policy Act.
+Environmental information on the project has been compiled and this Environmental Assessment (EA) has been prepared.
+The EA and FONSI have been circulated for review by public notice.
+All correspondence is included as Appendix C. The project is in compliance with the National Environmental Policy Act.

-4.24.2 Endangered Species Act of 1973
+4.25.2 Endangered Species Act of 1973

-Consultation will be initiated with the NMFS and USFWS upon the circulation of the EA and proposed FONSI.
 This project will be coordinated under the Endangered Species Act and is therefore, in full compliance with the Act.
 Species under the jurisdiction of NMFS are covered under the South Atlantic Regional Biological Opinion (1998).
+Species under the jurisdiction of the USFWS are covered under the revised Programmatic Biological Opinion (2014).

-4.24.3 Fish and Wildlife Coordination Act of 1958
+4.25.3 Fish and Wildlife Coordination Act of 1958

-This project will be been coordinated with the FWS.
+This project has been coordinated with the USFWS.
 A Coordination Act Report is not required for the proposed work.
 This project is in full compliance with the Act.

-4.24.4 National Historic Preservation Act of 1966 (Inter Alia)
+4.25.4 National Historic Preservation Act of 1966 (Inter Alia)